Donna Zuckerberg: Critical response

 The book has been generally well received.
 Natalie Haynes, Samuel Argyle, and Sarah Bond reviewed it positively, concurring with Zuckerberg's conclusions.
 In particular, Sarah Bond locates Zuckerberg within "a new generation of classicists, archaeologists, and premodern historians [who] have begun to realize that an insulated approach to scholarship is itself a form of privileged monasticism that we can no longer retreat to".
 Bond sees the work as shedding light into the crevices of the internet.
 Rachel O'Neill applauds Zuckerberg's willingness to subject the manosphere to scrutiny, given the lack of scholarship on the topic.
 It has been described as "a rare book from a university press that will probably be a crossover bestseller in non-academic markets".
 Matthew J. Sharpe, Associate Professor of Philosophy at Deakin University, has questioned whether Zuckerberg's portrayal of ancient Stoicism is wholly accurate.

 Criticism of social media

 Zuckerberg has spoken out against social media, including Facebook, arguing that it has created a toxic culture and given men "with anti-feminist ideas [the opportunity] to broadcast their views to more people than ever before – and to spread conspiracy theories, lies and misinformation".
 Zuckerberg asserts that social media has elevated misogyny to "entirely new levels of violence and virulence".

 Honors

 Zuckerberg was the recipient of the 2017–18 Award for Special Service from the Classical Association of the Middle West and South.
 Zuckerberg spoke at the Jaipur Literature Festival 2019, where she was in conversation with biographer Patrick French and writer and editor Sharmila Sen.

 Personal life

 Zuckerberg lives in Silicon Valley with her two children.
+She was previously married to Harry Schmidt, a software engineer and product strategist at Wildfire.